 - Center for Advanced Pediatrics: bringing complex care specialists, modern technology and advanced research under one roof.

-- A team of more than 11,000 employees and 10,000 volunteers who are all committed to your child’s well-being.
+- A team of more than 12,700 employees who are all committed to your child’s well-being.

 No matter what your child’s health condition is, you can be confident in our experience and skill in treating it.
 We provide world-class care in more than 60 pediatric specialties and we’re continually named one of the best children’s hospitals in the nation by U.S. News & World Report.